 Think about it.
 The discipline of practice produces freedom to play beautiful music.
 Devotion to training enables athletic achievement.
 Dedication to scholarship makes it possible to teach.
 Commitment to scientific learning produces new discoveries that enrich us all.
 Saving money leads to freedom from debt.

-The author of Psalm 119 has discovered the truth of this deep principle.
-Living by God’s precepts produces freedom.
+The author of today's passage has discovered the truth of this deep principle.
+Living by God's precepts produces freedom.
 Living apart from them, Jesus tells us, is the easy and broad road to a bad end.

 Our choice is never between freedom and limits but only among which limitations we want.
 Living within God's limits will lead you to a wide place of freedom.
 Living apart from his limits will take you down an ever-narrowing path where there is no freedom at all at the end.

-Is God asking you to accept a new discipline in your life?
-To live more closely to His principles?
-Embrace His call to life and find increasing freedom.
+Throughout this Day: Ask God... what new discipline do you want me to accept in your life?
+Is it to live more closely to your principles?
+Embrace his call to life and find increasing freedom.